dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-assist-data.md

 #### Can dbt Copilot data be deleted upon client written request?

-The data from the dbt Copilot experience, aside from usage data, does not persist on dbt Labs systems.
-Usage data is retained by dbt Labs. dbt Labs does not have possession of any personal or sensitive data.
+The data from using dbt Copilot, aside from usage data, _doesn't_ persist on dbt Labs systems.
+Usage data is retained by dbt Labs. dbt Labs doesn't have possession of any personal or sensitive data.
 To the extent client identifies personal or sensitive information uploaded by or on behalf of client to dbt Labs systems, such data can be deleted within 30 days of written request.